drone/drone-plugin-index/content/cnbattle/drone-upx/index.md

 # Parameter Reference

 level
-: Compression level, 1-9,The bigger the better.
+: Compression level, a value between 1 and 9, the bigger the better.

 original_file
-: Original documents to be processed.
+: An original file to be processed.

 save_file
-: Processed files
+: Save the path and file name of the compressed file.